So, finally, you have taken the decision!!! Trust me! Fishing is going to be one of the most amazing things you have done in your life.

 If you are mainly focused on grabbing the greater amount of excitement, then saltwater fishing is a better choice to get started with.
 You are free to do it from both shore and boat.

-It is way more easy for a beginner to get started with freshwater fishing.
-For so you can choose any place like a pond, stream, river, lakes or any other freshwater source with fish.
+It is way easier for a beginner to get started with freshwater fishing.
+For so you can choose any place like a pond, stream, river, lakes, or any other freshwater source with fish.

 Shores are also considered as a good point for beginners to start fishing.
 With a view to finding one, talk to the local fishermen who will also let you know about the types of fish that you may get there as it is important to know for picking up the right bait.

 If you are one of those who don’t think taking lives are anything cool for fun, then this one is perfect for you.
 All you will have to do is catch a fish and throw it back.

 Trust me, this one is more fun than you are thinking.
 But in this kind of fishing, you will have to be a little careful at the time of unhooking the fish.

 This kind of fishing can be done not only in freshwater but also in saltwater as well and you are going to need some compatible tools & gears for that as well like fly rods, reel, artificial flies.